Spomky-Labs/IpFilterBundle/README.md

 	    db_driver: orm       # Driver available: orm
 	    ip_class:          Acme\IpBundle\Entity\Ip

-If you have your own roles manager, you can use it.
+If you have your own Ips manager, you can use it.
 It just needs to implement Spomky\IpFilterBundle\Model\IpManagerInterface.

 	# app/config/config.yml
 	spomky_ip_filter: